 Map of Location of the Governor's Mansion

 Parking is available at metered spaces on Fourth and Fifth Street near the Mansion.
-Also, the Dana-Thomas House parking lot, which is located nearby at the intersection of Cook Street and Third Street, may be used while visiting the Mansion.
+Also, the Dana-Thomas House parking lot, which is located nearby at the intersection of Fourth Street and Lawrence Street, may be used while visiting the Mansion.
 This free lot is about a five minute walk to the Mansion.

-Visitors to the Governor’s Mansion for guided tours may not bring large personal bags or backpacks onto the Mansion grounds.
-Mansion grounds do not have lockers or storage facilities on site.
-Small bags will be allowed and are subject to search by members of security.
-Visitors with an unauthorized bag will be advised to return the item to store it offsite.
+Guests may not bring large personal bags or backpacks onto the grounds.
+Small bags will be allowed and are subject to search by security members.
+Unauthorized bags will be required to be stored offsite.

 The city of Springfield has opened a new Visitors Center on the first floor of the Lincoln-Herndon Law Office across from the Old State Capitol.
 Stop by to find all the information you need to help create your legendary experience in Springfield.